o1-labs/rfcs/xxxx-gpu-msm.md

 ## Motivation

-One of the mains components of kimchi's runtime is the multi scalar multiplication (MSM), it consist of basically taking a list of points, adding each point to itself N times, and then add all the resulting points together.
+One of the main components of kimchi's runtime is the multi scalar multiplication (MSM), it consist of basically taking a list of points, adding each point to itself N times, and then add all the resulting points together.
 This library will accelerate that process doing the computation in a gpu, it will also serve as a reference